Agenda

 Closing Remarks

-Charlie Hayward, Deputy Managing Director, Global Corporate Venturing
+Charlie Hayward, Deputy Managing Director, GCV

 18:30 GCV Symposium Summer Party